 No significant change, other than as otherwise described in this annual report on Form 20-F, has occurred in our operations since the date of our consolidated financial statements included in this annual report on Form 20-F.

 ITEM 9.
 THE OFFER AND LISTING

 A. Offer and Listing Details.

-Our Common Shares have been trading under the symbol "ECOWVE" on the Nasdaq First North since 2019, and our ADSs have been trading on the Nasdaq Capital Market under the symbol "WAVE" since July 2021.
+The ADSs have been trading on the Nasdaq Capital Market under the symbol "WAVE" since July 2021.